 Origami (or paper folding) is a decorative art form, primarily rooted in ancient Japanese culture.
 In addition to being a sophisticated and complex art form, origami provides solutions to many problems in modern science and engineering.
-For example, origami-inspired techniques are used to design stents that fold up very small and then unfold to open clogged arteries, to fold airbags that release effectively during automobile collisions, and even to unfurl the large sunshade for the soon-to-be-launched James Webb Space Telescope (JWST).
+For example, origami-inspired techniques are used to design stents that fold up very small and then unfold to open clogged arteries, to fold airbags that release effectively during automobile collisions, and even to unfurl the large sunshade for the James Webb Space Telescope (JWST).

 An airbag is a ubiquitous piece of equipment in most cars these days.
 But if you think about how they have to work, airbags have to open very quickly and become sturdy enough to protect the passenger.
 What's the best way to do that?
 Create a 3-D polyhedron from a flat sheet with folds.

 In medicine, origami techniques are often applied via stents, which are collapsible tubes that can be inserted into a patient’s veins or arteries to a site of a clot.
 When deployed, the stent, which can be made of bioplastics or other similar materials, expands to open the vein or artery to critically improve blood flow.

 NASA's James Webb Telescope (JWST) is a large space-based telescope that observes infrared light from the Universe.
 The biggest feature of the JWST is a tennis court sized shade, or sunshield, that protects the telescope from light and heat.
 JWST’s sunshield was designed to be folded twelve times in order to fit inside the rocket that boosted it into outer space..